Skip to content

 Applications of Social Media Platforms

-How social media is used for learning, sharing information, and connecting with others.
-Be ready to name specific platforms (Facebook, YouTube, Instagram, LinkedIn, TikTok) and how each is used in education.
+How social media is used for learning, sharing, and connecting.
+Know specific platforms like Facebook, YouTube, Instagram, LinkedIn, and TikTok, and how each is used in education.

 1. Social Media in Education